aurelia/router/doc/article/en-US/router-configuration.md

 ### Push State

-Set `config.options.pushState` to `true` to activate push state and add [a base tag](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/base) to the head of your html document.
-If you're using JSPM, RequireJS or a similar module loader, you will also need to configure it with a base url, corresponding to your base tag's `href`.
+Set `config.options.pushState` to `true` to activate push state and add [a base tag](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/base) to the head of your HTML document.
+If you're using JSPM, RequireJS or a similar module loader, you will also need to configure it with a base URL, corresponding to your base tag's `href`.
 Finally, be sure to set the `config.options.root` to match your base tag's setting.

 <code-listing heading="Push State">
   <source-code lang="ES 2015/2016">